 - involve students in collaborative, pair or group work where they draw on each other’s strengths.

-Students take compulsory subjects of English, Mathematics, Science and Physical Education, and they select another three subjects.
+Students take compulsory subjects of English, Mathematics and Science, and they select another three subjects.

 Students are required to take five subjects at any level.